NOC-MSM/SEAsia/docs/source/SEAsia.rst

 Summary / Plan
 ==============

-* start with LBay using ORCHESTRA code base
+#.
+Update to ORCHESTRA code base
-* Check James' /work/n01/n01/jdha/2017/nemo/trunk/NEMOGCM/CONFIG/ODA_E-AFRICA/
-configuration for suggested namelist options for a lighter tide only run

-Or

-* Replicate ODA_E-AFRICA config:
-    1) copy namelists, execs, forcings.
-Test.
-    2) generate execs.
-(James: trunk @ r7853 and XIOS2 @ r1080).
-Test.

-* Extend domain in a new experiments: 1/12 degree
+#.
+Extend domain in a new experiments: 1/12 degree
-    3) generate coords, forcings

-* Update to ORCHESTRA code base
-    4) Later.

-diff EA and LBay cpp keys.
-NB Tide only wont require all the T,S forcing fields.

 Recipe Notes